Which Graduate Program is Right for You?

 Instructions for Applying to Graduate Studies in Anthropology

 Items to be submitted to the Graduate School

 - Writing Sample such as an academic paper, a summary of a research project, or a short chapter of a thesis.
 This should relate to your area of research.

 - TOEFL scores (if applicable)

 * There is a place on the Graduate School’s application website to list referees and to notify them by email requesting them to submit their letters.

-The deadline for applications for admission for Fall 2016 is midnight, December 1, 2016.
-This deadline may differ from deadlines posted by the Graduate School for international students, which is February 1.
-Please be sure to have all of your application materials submitted in the online application at the Graduate School website by the deadline set by Anthropology to be sure that your application is considered.
+The deadline for applications for admission is midnight, December 1.
+This deadline may differ from deadlines posted by the Graduate School for international students.
+Please be sure to have all your application materials submitted in the online application at the Graduate School website to be sure that your application is considered by the Department.
 Please note that students cannot apply for mid-year admission.

 Applications for graduate assistantships are considered separately from the graduate application.
-If you wish to be considered for funding by the Anthropology Department, submit an application online.
-Applications are due on February 1.
-You can submit an application for funding prior to confirmation of acceptance into the program; if you are not accepted, your application will be removed from the pool.
+If you wish to be considered for funding by the Anthropology Department, submit an application online by December 1st.
+You can submit an application for funding prior to confirmation of acceptance into the program; if you are not accepted, your assistantship application will be removed from the pool.

 The link to the Graduate Admissions website is http://graduateadmissions.utk.edu.
 You can go directly to the online application at http://graduateadmissions.utk.edu/apply.shtml .
 All application materials should be uploaded electronically to the Graduate School’s online application site, called SLATE.
 Follow Graduate School guidelines in assembling your application materials.
 Please note that while the Graduate School website does not indicate that Letters of Intent or Writing Samples are required, if you are applying for graduate work in Anthropology, you must submit them.